firebase/extensions/firestore-send-email/README.md

 })
 ```

+**custom senders**

+The `from` field is an optional parameter.
+If a custom sender is included, please ensure the recieivng SMTP server accepts this fields.
+Typically, a provider will use the email provided by the configured account details if a custom sender is not allowed.

 You can also optionally configure this extension to render emails using [Handlebar](https://handlebarsjs.com/) templates.
 Each template is a document stored in a Cloud Firestore collection.

 When you configure this extension, you'll need to supply your **SMTP credentials for mail delivery**.
 Note that this extension is for use with bulk email service providers, like SendGrid, Mailgun, etc.